 Most headlamps offer a combination of light outputs.
 At the very least, you will likely have a low setting, high setting, and possibly a strobe setting as well.
 What I found convenient about the Spot Headlamp was that you can hold the on/off button and it will steadily increase/decrease the brightness of your light output.
 When you turn off your Spot headlamp and turn it back on, the brightness memory feature will use whatever brightness level you left it on.

-The headlamp also uses the PowerTap feature.
+This Black Diamond headlamp also uses the PowerTap feature.
 By tapping the PowerTap symbol on the side of the headlamp, it will immediately switch to its max brightness.
 Tapping it again will revert it back to your dimmed setting.
 As great as this feature is, it turns out it can also be inconvenient.
 I found several users complaining about the unreliability of the PowerTap feature.
 At first, I did think that the PowerTap feature was a bit faulty.
 However, after some extended use, I discovered that the key is to not do a “quick” tap, but to do a deliberate tap; make contact between your finger and the PowerTap surface for almost a full second.
 I found that using a deliberate tap makes the PowerTap feature work 100% of the time.
 After some time to get familiarized with the headlamp, it was no longer an issue for me.

 Battery life indicator

 A useful feature of the Spot Headlamp is the battery life indicator, but I have yet to see any retailer highlight this feature.
 The battery life indicator is a simple feature, but is almost unique as most headlamps don’t have it.
 The battery life is indicated by three different lights: green (100%–50%), yellow (50%–25%), and red (25%-0%).